OlegZas/GCP_various/AssociateCloudEngineer/Cloud Run/PythonFlask_onCloudRun_viaCustomDockerImg.md

-# 🚀 Build and Deploy Python App on Cloud Run
+#  Build and Deploy a Python App on Cloud Run

-## ✅ Steps Overview
+##  Steps Overview

 1. **Create a Python Flask web app**
 2. **Build a Docker container image from the app (manually)**